 With the John Wall injury, this should also open up time for Troy Brown as he did play point guard.
 Right before he hit a growth spurt in high school, Troy Brown played the position.
 He can see the floor, create his own shot, and possess excellent playmaking attributes.
 Washington losing their two best playmakers in Kelly Oubre and Austin Rivers should open the door for Troy Brown.

-Washington were able to make plays when it mattered
+Washington was able to make plays when it mattered

 This is something new for the Wizards.
 The 2018 version would have given up and folded right when Alex Len made that putback which would have been another #SoWizards moment.